theon/ensime-atom/README.md

 # atom-ensime

-This is a work in progress to try to use Ensime functionality in Atom.io
+This is a work in progress to try to use [Ensime](https://github.com/ensime/) functionality in [Atom](https://atom.io)

+## Prerequisites
+- sbt (used to bootstrap server)
+- .ensime file. generate with sbt gen-ensime https://github.com/ensime/ensime-server/wiki/Quick-Start-Guide#installing-the-ensime-sbt-plugin

 ## Features:
-- [x] jump to definition
+- [x] jump to definition (alt-click or f4)
-- [x] key shortcuts
-- [x] hover (or something) for type info
+- [x] hover for type info
-- [x] alt-click for jump to definition
-- [ ] get server "bundled" the same way Emacs does it
+- [x] get server "bundled" the same way Emacs does it
+- [ ] errors and warnings
-- [ ] customizable commands
+- [ ] server log in a panel in atom
 - [ ] customizable key modifiers on mouse commands. cmd-click, ctrl-click or alt-click for go to definition?
 - [ ] Try using code-links or their approach to make underlined links when hovering with cmd/ctrl
-- [ ] errors and warnings
 - [ ] autocompletion
 - [ ] view applied implicits